Freedom Circle logo

 The Criminality of the State, by Albert Jay Nock, The American Mercury, Mar 1939

-Cautions Americans that rather than being worried or surprised by the doings of Nazi Germany, Soviet Russia, the Munich agreement and other foreign states, they should devote their energies to reining the growth of the United States government
+Cautions Americans that rather than being worried or surprised by the doings of Nazi Germany, Soviet Russia, the Munich agreement and other foreign states, they should devote their energies to reining in the United States government

 The weaker the State is, the less power it has to commit crime.
 Where in Europe today does the State have the best criminal record?
 Where it is weakest: in Switzerland, Holland, Denmark, Norway, Luxembourg, Sweden, Monaco, Andorra.
 Yet when the Dutch State, for instance, was strong, its criminality was appalling; in Java it massacred 9000 persons in one morning which is considerably ahead of Hitler's record or Stalin's.
 It would not do the like today, for it could not; the Dutch people do not give it that much power, and would not stand for such conduct.